jgorman/stimulus-datatables/README.md

     // Ignore ghost events.
     if (!this.isBooting()) return

-    // Default settings here can be overridded by component configurations. this.config = { pagingType: 'full_numbers', debug: true }
+    // Default settings here will be overridden by component configurations. this.config = { pagingType: 'full_numbers', debug: true }

     // Call the super method which gets the component configuration.